demaere-oiie/beltabol/doc/bottomup.md

     wit xs delowda xss.

 Du chek flatten([[0],[],[1,2]]) == [0,1,2].
 ```

 In general, what in another language might be written as `[x | y<-z, v<-w]` would be expressed in Beltabol as `(fong x wit v delowda w; wit y delowda z)`.
+Note the change in order!
 To produce the effect of a guard, use a `delowda` clause which evaluates to either a length-0 list for failure or length-1 list for success.

 ### Fong/unte for mutual recursion